cheng-haha/KANs/README.md

-# The toy examples of Kan
+# The toy examples of Kan ( Kolmogorov-Arnold Network )

 *Support MLP, Kan, and Kan derivatives*